 Unless all of the data your business needs to report on is inside Salesforce, you are unable to use standard reports & dashboards.
 This often leaves you with the choice of multiple places to report on data, or most likely, numerous spreadsheets that are manually updated.

-This is where Einstein Analytics steps in.
+This is where CRM Analytics steps in.
 Out of the box you can report on your Salesforce data, and with a plus license, you have a multitude of external connectors.
 These give you the ability to integrate with other cloud-based systems, including Google Analytics, AWS, Azure and Snowflake.
 If you are a Mulesoft customer, you can incorporate your Mulesoft connectors as well.
 And the best part?
 You don’t need to write any code.
 A simple bit of configuration and you are up and running.

 Bringing everybody into a single platform for reporting and removing Excel spreadsheets is a big win.
 However, a more significant win is the ability to combine all of this data into a single dashboard.
 By combining your data sources, you can fill in the missing gaps.
 For example, due to cookies, you may be missing Google Analytics goal completions.
 However, you can substitute that for Pardot form completions, and Salesforce leads.
 This helps to build a bigger picture of your data.
 One that you can take action on.